 "Receiving cash enables me to decide what food I want to buy and prepare for my family.
 Besides that, I have a variety of options," Makka says.
 The cash enables Makka to buy food to last her family for at least two weeks.
-She admits that the cash is not enough to cover all household food needs, at the same time, acknowledging that it is better than nothing at all.
+She admits that the cash is not enough to cover all household food needs, but acknowledges that it is better than nothing at all.

-She alo notes that the cash is a better option than food assistance where beneficiaries are only limited to four items- sorghum, lentils, salt and vegetable oil.
+She also notes that the cash is a better option than food assistance where people are only limited to four items- sorghum, lentils, salt and vegetable oil.

-"With food assistance, we had to eat Asida (porridge made of maize or sorghum) almost every day.
+"With food assistance, we had to eat asida (porridge made of maize or sorghum) almost every day.
 Now, I have the option of serving my children rice, lentils or pasta."
-Also, with the cash it's possible for her to meet other pressing family needs such as school fees and health emergency, if at the end of the day she is left with some money.
+Also, with the cash it's possible for her to meet other pressing family needs such as school fees and health costs, if at the end of the day she is left with some money.

-Each targeted household has been issued with a WFP electronic card.
+Each targeted household is issued with a WFP electronic card.
 The card is presented to the bank agents where benefeciaries redeem the cash and are issued with a receipt.
-As of August, 2021 a household of six was receiving SDGs 11,400 (approximately US\$26).
-The cash entitlement is adjusted every month in case there is increase in the prices of goods.
+The cash entitlement is adjusted every month to cater for increases in the prices of goods.
 This is usually done after conducting a market price survey.

-"Beneficiaries can buy whatever is affordable with the cash," quips Brian Mashingaidze- World Vision Food Assistance Manager.
+"Beneficiaries can buy whatever is affordable with the cash," states Brian Mashingaidze-World Vision Sudan Food Assistance Manager.
 "More beneficiaries expressed the desire to see the items in the food basket increased to allow them to have a more diversified food basket," he adds.